If you don’t follow our expert advice, you could end up wasting too much money on equity release!

 Before you continue reading, we’ve summed up the most important information about equity release in this quick video.
 Check it out!

-When it comes to the release of equity from your home, there are some initial charges to be aware of.
+There are some initial charges to be aware of when it comes to releasing equity from your home.
 However, these may differ, depending on your plan provider.

-Note that the costs involved with equity release can be covered from the funds unlocked from your home.
+Note that the charges involved with equity release can be covered from the funds unlocked from your home.

-To take out an equity release or a home reversion plan, you must get reliable financial advice.
-However, the costs for this can drastically differ.
+To take out an equity release or a home reversion plan, you must get reliable financial advice; this amount can drastically differ.
 Do not be deterred by higher charging advisers if they come with a top-notch experience.
 It might just be worth the investment.

 Your adviser’s role is to do all the essential research and groundwork to help you find the right plan available on the market.

 Some will charge 1.5% – 2% of the total equity released, while others may have a flat fee.
-With a reliable equity release specialist, this can cost you from £900 to about £2000.
+With a reliable equity release specialist, this can set you back around £900 to about £2000.

 A legitimate adviser will be able to indicate these charges upfront.

-The application fees, also known as arrangement fees, cover the equity release providers legal fees and administration costs.
+Also known as arrangement fees, cover the equity release provider’s legal expenditures and administration charges.

-Like the advice fees, these will differ from one plan provider to the next.
+Like the advice charges, these will differ from one plan provider to the next.
 Your financial adviser will help you understand the application fees for your chosen plan.

-In addition to the initial set-up fees, there will be additional costs during the equity release process.
+In addition to the initial set-up cost, there will be additional expenses during the equity release process.
 These being: